INFLATION, THE HIDDEN TAX

 Also, do not live beyond your means.
 Save some money in the form of coins or other tangible goods.

-Other ÒbenefitsÓ of inflation is that it tends to bring people back to earth, so to speak, forcing them to think about their purchases, their investments, and what is real and what is fluff in their lives.
+á It is bringing many people back Ôdown to earthÕ, so to speak, forcing them to think about their purchases, their investments, and what is real and what is fluff in their lives.
 This is actually a spiritual benefit that unfortunately usually requires some pain and deprivation.

 Home * Hair Analysis * Saunas * Books * Articles